mongodb/terraform-provider-mongodbatlas/website/docs/index.html.markdown

 ## Configure Atlas Programmatic Access

-In order to set up authentication with the MongoDB Atlas provider a programmatic API key must be generated for MongoDB Atlas with the appropriate permissions and IP access list entries.
+In order to set up authentication with the MongoDB Atlas provider a programmatic API key must be generated for MongoDB Atlas with the appropriate [role](https://docs.atlas.mongodb.com/reference/user-roles/) and IP access list entry.
-The [MongoDB Atlas documentation](https://docs.atlas.mongodb.com/tutorial/manage-programmatic-access/index.html) contains the most up-to-date instructions for creating and managing your key(s) and IP access.
+The [MongoDB Atlas documentation](https://docs.atlas.mongodb.com/tutorial/manage-programmatic-access/index.html) contains the most up-to-date instructions for creating and managing your key(s), setting the appropriate role, and IP access.

+Role: If unsure which role level to grant your key we suggest creating an Organizaton API Key with an Organization Owner role as that will ensure you have sufficent access for all actions.

-Be aware, not all API resources require an IP access list by default, but one can set Atlas to require IP access entries for all API resources, see the [organization settings documentation](https://docs.atlas.mongodb.com/tutorial/manage-organization-settings/#require-ip-access-list-for-public-api) for more info.
+IP access list: Not all API resources require an IP access list by default but some do, such as backup, hence we highly suggest adding an IP access list as soon as possible.
+See [Require IP Access List for Public API](https://docs.atlas.mongodb.com/tutorial/manage-organization-settings/#require-ip-access-list-for-public-api) for more info.

 ## Authenticate the Provider

 The MongoDB Atlas provider offers a flexible means of providing credentials for authentication.
 You can use any the following methods:

 ### Environment Variables